apiato/documentation/versioned_docs/version-11.x/core-features/query-parameters.md

 **Usage:**

-Return only ID and Name from that Model, (everything else will be returned as `null`).
+Return only ID and Status from that Model, (everything else will be returned as `null`).

 ```
 api.domain.test/endpoint?filter=id;status